victorarias/MagicMoq/README.md

 	}
 ```

-### Pretty ugly, right? a lot noise / arrange, there are other ways to do it, but most of them with a lot of noise too.
+### Pretty ugly, right? a lot noise.
 Our tests should be clean.
 So, you can do better, you can use MagicMoqController

 ```C#
 [Test]